jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Evolution may not be the Force, but it's positively magical.
 In tune with Nature's own special rhyme and reason, evolution turned a lifeless planet into an oasis of many different ecosystems.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why Arctic ice isn't reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will.
 We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully, we can do this in time to save the polar bears).

 That's why you are so important, Stargazer.
 Your unhappiness is pain, and life uses pain to determine what tools to evolve.

-You need to be free to use new tools.
-Because every time you adapt, modify, tinker with technology to find a better solution, you're helping humanity evolve and improve our chances to win the game of civilization.
+You need the freedom to use new tools.
+Because every time you adapt, modify, tinker with technology to find a better solution to your unhappiness, you're helping humanity evolve better cyborgology.
+Answering someone's question on StackOverflow.
+Avoiding a traffic jam with Waze.
+Learning to plant better gardens via MasterClass.
+This all improves our chances of winning the game of civilization.

 Techvolution is, therefore, intentional evolution.
 It's a more advanced and quicker way to adapt that isn't a magical mystery, as natural evolution is to polar bears, but is instead something we can understand.

-The question is, what drives us to become player gods and to consciously work hard to evolve life on Earth?
+The question is, what drives us to become player gods and to consciously work so hard to evolve life on Earth?

 ## The Majic of Techvolution

 We call someone a _genius_ when he or she uses existing technology to make a new tool.
 Happily, these trailblazing protagonists are self-motivated, and we already celebrate their intellect and innovations.
 But innovation isn't the only step toward Techvolution.
 We only truly evolve when regular people choose to use a new tool.

 For example, think of computers.
 Before they could change the world, people needed to learn to type, and learning that skill takes many frustrating hours.
 In fact, when stuffy Xerox execs (all males) saw the world's first personal computer in 1977—the Xerox Alto—they refused to try it out.
 The photocopier was the future of office work they said, and besides, "typing was women's work."
-Happily, many Alto engineers fled to Apple and helped invent the MacIntosh.
+Happily, many Alto engineers fled to Apple and helped invent the MacIntosh (1984).
 The point is if everyone refused to learn to type, computers would be useless.

 Society only upgrades when individuals learn new tools and integrate them into their lifestyles.

 So, what trick does Nature play on us to reach for new tools when we could be risking Darth Blockbuster's, or in this case, Darth Photocopier's, ridicule and wrath?
 The answer is a force found within us all.